KarelZe/thesis/references/obsidian/🧠Deep Learning Methods/draft_nn.md

 The usage of ReLU as activation function is desirable for a number of reasons.
 First, it can be computated efficiently as no exponential function is required.
 Secondly, it solves the vanishing gradient problem present in other activation functions [[@glorotDeepSparseRectifier2011]].

 Networks with a single hidden layer can approximate any arbitrary function given enough data and network capacity [[@hornikMultilayerFeedforwardNetworks1989]].
-In practice, similiar effects can be achieved by stacking several hidden layers and thereby deepening the network, while being more compact [[@zhangDiveDeepLearning]].
+In practice, similiar effects can be achieved by stacking several hidden layers and thereby deepening the network, while being more compact [[@zhangDiveDeepLearning2021]].

 Deep neural nets combine several hidden layers by feeding the previous hidden layer's output into the subsequent hidden layer.
 Assuming a $\operatorname{ReLU}(\cdot)$ activation function, the stacking for a network with two hidden layers can be formalized as: $\boldsymbol{H}^{(1)}=\operatorname{ReLU}_{1}\left(\boldsymbol{X W}^{(1)}+\boldsymbol{b}^{(1)}\right)$ and $\boldsymbol{H}^{(2)}=\operatorname{ReLU}_{2}\left(\mathbf{H}^{(1)} \mathbf{W}^{(2)}+\mathbf{b}^{(2)}\right)$.